dataArtisans/flink-training-web/web/exercises/replyGraph.md

 (rmetzger@apache.org,fhueske@apache.org,22)
 ~~~

-The first field of the result is the sender email address of the reply mail, the second field is the sender email address of the mail that was replied to, and the third field is the number of reply connections between these two email addresses.
-Hence the first result line indicates that `sewen@apache.org` replied 72 times to an email send by `rmetzger@apache.org`.
+The first result line indicates that `sewen@apache.org` replied 72 times to an email send by `rmetzger@apache.org`.

 ### Implementation Hints

 #### Program Structure

+This exercise can be solved in three steps.

+1. Extract the email address from the sender field and remove mails from automated senders such as JIRA or Github.
+1. Compute reply connections of emails by evaluating the `MessageId` and `Reply-To` fields.
+1. Count the number of reply connections for each unique pair of email addresses.

+#### Extract Email address from sender field

+Extracting the email address from the sender field can be done by looking at an individual input record.
+Hence it should be done using a `MapFunction` which replaces the sender field by the extracted email address.
+This the same operation that needs to be done for the [Mail Statistics](/exercises/mailStats.html) exercise.

+#### Computing reply connections

+A reply connection is defined by two mail records where the `Reply-To` field of the first mail record is equal to the `MessageId` field of the second mail record.
+This is can be done by [joining](http://ci.apache.org/projects/flink/flink-docs-master/apis/dataset_transformations.html#join) the mail record data set by itself on the `MessageId` and the `Reply-To` fields.

+#### Counting the number of reply connections per pair of email addresses

+Counting the number of reply connections for each unique pair of email addresses is again similar to counting the number of mails in the [Mail Statistics](/exercises/mailStats.html) exercise.

-### Sample Solution
+### Reference Solution

-A sample solution is available [here (LINK TO GH)]().
+A reference solution is available [here (LINK TO GH)]().